ArjunSNair00/Chaos-Code-Editor/README.md

 ### The Solution (that nobody asked for)
 [1) We present you "Chaos code editor", a memey code editor that brings your average coding experience to life, by making the process of coding more epicccc.
 The code editor is weird and chaotic. .]
-[2) You can hear custom sounds and random funny sounds while typing, bring coding immersive and fun. ]
+[2) You can hear custom sounds and random funny sounds while typing, bring coding immersive and fun.
+It also features a silly track I made using meme sounds]

 ## Technical Details
 ### Technologies/Components Used